g-kassis/g-kassis/README.md

 </a>
 </p>
 <br>
-<p>Note: Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.</p>
+<p><samp>Note: Top languages is only a metric of the languages my public code consists of and doesn't reflect experience or skill level.</samp></p>
 <br>

 # :computer: Programming & Tech